asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 rollbacks.

-Behind the scenes, `Deployments, DeamonSets and StatefulSets` are implemented as controllers that run as watch loops constantly observing the cluster making sure observed state matches desired state.
+Behind the scenes, `Deployments, DeamonSets and StatefulSets` are implemented as controllers that run as watch loops constantly observing the cluster and the k8s API Server making sure observed state matches desired state.

 ### Services